trans-travel/trans-travel/us/tn.md

 ## Non-discrimination Law

- * Tennessee non-discrimination law does not include LGBT people
+ * Tennessee non-discrimination law does not include LGBT people.
  * Tennessee municipalities are blocked from enacting laws that protect LGBT people.
  * Public school (K12) employees will not be able to be disciplined